 The Pain Management Committee also focuses on finding alternatives to opioids for pain management.
-The Committee conducts informational forums on the state of cannabidiol science and manufacturing, and as mentioned above, awarded \$1 million in research funding in February 2022 to two teams of medical researchers at the University of California San Diego and University of Regina to study the effects of cannabis and CBD on the performance and pain management of elite athletes.
+The Committee conducts informational forums on the state of cannabidiol science and manufacturing, and awarded S1 million in research funding in February 2022 to two teams of medical researchers at the University of California San Diego and University of Regina to study the effects of cannabis and CBD on the performance and pain management of elite athletes.